 Fleming recommends shopping around once a year to see if you can get a better deal on homeowners insurance.

-For more tips, check out “8 Ways to Slash the Cost of Homeowners Insurance.”
+For more tips, check out “How to Get the Best Deal on Homeowners Insurance.”

 3. Catastrophic insurance

-In some areas, it’s not enough to just get homeowners insurance, says Jensen.
+In some areas, it’s not enough to just get homeowners insurance.
 If you live in a state prone to natural disasters, you might need to purchase separate policies to cover your home in case of a hurricane, tornado or earthquake.

 Other than shopping around, there’s little you can do to reduce your costs on insurance for natural disasters.

-In some cases, like in the instance of flood insurance, your only option is the U.S. government’s National Flood Insurance Program, says Jensen.
-So, you have to consider whether the added cost of such insurance is worth living in a particular location.
+In some cases, like in the instance of flood insurance, your only option is the U.S. government’s National Flood Insurance Program.
+So you have to consider whether the added cost of such insurance is worth living in a particular location.

 4. Property taxes